When will they invent a machine to tell me who I am?

 Mum’s side, and a note on the maternal line

-The generation before her likely had the generational of 玉 (yù).
+The generation before her likely had the generational name of 玉 (yù).
 My mother’s adoptive father was also her paternal uncle — the given names of both brothers begin with that character, 玉 (yù), which means “jade”.
+This, I also learned from gravestones.

 My generation

-My parents didn’t follow this tradition with my brother and me, largely because Dad had no idea what our generational name was meant to be.
+My parents didn’t follow this tradition with my brother and me, largely because Dad had no idea what our generational name was meant to be and, at that point, Mum didn’t have one of her own.
 The only thing he remembered was that his mother once had a small book with a worn, red cover that she had taken with her from their village in Liyang in the Chinese province of Guangdong.
 I have made a leap of the imagination to speculate that that may have been a copy of the village genealogy book.
 Where it is now, we don’t know, but Dad conjectured that his oldest siblings would either know where the book was or know the next piece of poem.

 Like many things of this ilk, we never get around to it until it’s too late.
 Earlier this year, two of my Dad’s brothers died in rapid succession.
 The first one’s heart gave out while playing futsal in the sun.
-Not more than two months later, the second one died of heatstroke after mowing grass on a particularly hot day.
-This second one was the third born in the family, and it was in his death notice that I saw his sons each had the same first character in their given names: 園 (yuán), which means “garden”.
+Not more than two months later, the second one collapsed while mowing grass on a particularly hot day.
+This second one was third-born, and it was in his death notice that I saw his sons each had the same first character in their given names: 園 (yuán), which means “garden”.

 ** This is in the Heng Hua dialect, and I don’t know the Mandarin equivalent so have been unable to find the character or meaning through online sources.
 Every question I have requires extensive consultation via WhatsApp of family members who aren’t themselves entirely sure of the provenance of their histories.
 Unfortunately, most of what I find out ends up being by way of gravestones.